-- Intellectual learning, therapy, and many other activities and relationships can help people heal from harmful effects of child abuse, including help people deal with troubling memories.
-But if improving of one’s current life and creating a better future take a back seat to exploring the past, healing will be slowed down, and may even be prevented.
+- Intellectual learning, therapy, and many other activities and relationships can help people heal from harmful effects of child abuse, including help people deal with troubling memories and potentially access previously inaccessible memories.
+But if improving one’s current life and creating a better future are neglected by an extreme focus on exploring the past, healing will be slowed down and may even be prevented.

 If you want to start learning and practicing the self-regulation skills essential to dealing with traumatic memories and the first stage of recovery, I strongly recommend this book: Growing Beyond Survival: A Self-Help Toolkit for Managing Traumatic Stress, by Elizabeth Vermilyea.